Zzackllack/Websites/Website-scanner/README.md

 - Information about the downloaded files
 - External links found on the webpage
 - Any errors encountered during the process
+- **UPDATED VERSION**: Statistics about the scanned webpage, such as the number of each type of media found

 ## License